BrandonLG/Zephyros/README.md

 ## Control system conclusion

-We have a device that can provide concentrated oxygen at a certain respiratory frequency for non-invasive cases that complies with the literature [15].<br />
+We have a device that can provide concentrated oxygen at a certain respiratory frequency for non-invasive cases that complies with the literature<sup>16</sup>.<br />
 There should not be a big time gap between the control system and its implementation since reaction time for the valves and the engine is pretty quick.<br />
 Furthermore, by solving the equation Eq.
 1 and Eq.
 2 of Annex E, you could estimate the pressure of the alveolus and the air flow that the pulmonary alveolus would receive.
 This will be very useful for a total breathing system.<br />
 Finally, this control system is insufficient to regulate total respiration.
 In order to accomplish this we need different sensors and a new control system.<br /><br />